Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/MigrationGuide.md

 ### Authenticating

-Previously in `Microsoft.Azure.CognitiveServices.Knowledge.QnAMaker`, you could create a `QnAMakerRuntimeClient` with the help of `EndpointKeyServiceClientCredentials` and `HttpClient`:
+Previously in `Microsoft.Azure.CognitiveServices.Knowledge.QnAMaker`, you could create a `QnAMakerRuntimeClient` along with `EndpointKeyServiceClientCredentials` and `HttpClient`:

 ```C# Snippet:CognitiveServices_QnA_Maker_Snippets_MigrationGuide_CreateRuntimeClient
 IQnAMakerRuntimeClient client = new QnAMakerRuntimeClient(new EndpointKeyServiceClientCredentials("<QnAMakerEndpointKey>"), new HttpClient(), false)